Volume 25, number 8

 Yee (OSU).

-Erica Kim (Northwest), Mick Lannigan (Idaho), Steven Le (Idaho), Truman Lee (UW), Jorren
+2ND KYU: Erica Kim (Northwest), Mick Lannigan (Idaho), Steven Le (Idaho), Truman Lee (UW), Jorren

 Mills (Kent), Hyogun Park (Obukan), Christopher Parkins (Obukan), Tero Patana (Obukan), Matthew Yasui